lblod/app-lpdc-digitaal-loket/docs/development-environment.md

 ### Backing up your local database

-One helpful way to ease your development process is to back up your local database (the `/data/db/` folder) after migrations are completed, and concepts are pulled through the `lpdc-ldes-consumer` service.
+One helpful way to ease your development process is to back up your local database (the `/data/db/` folder) after migrations are completed, and concepts are pulled through the `ldes-consumer-conceptsnapshot-ipdc` service.

 If your local data reaches a stage you deem to be tainted and you want to start anew, you can do the following: